gennadiy1g/CsvTable/README.md

 # CsvTable

-This repository contains classes used by [Buckwheat CSV](https://github.com/gennadiy1g/BuckwheatCsv) project.
+This repository contains classes used by [BuckwheatCsv](https://github.com/gennadiy1g/BuckwheatCsv) project.

 ## Credit and licenses for embedded resources